 Consider this; Mary ages a tenth of the rate of a normal human, and she is shown to be incredibly unstable when it seems she is going to lose her friends - to the point of forcibly hitting the Reset Button.
 So... what happens when everyone else dies by the time she is in her 20s (in Medusa years)?

-The Days PV serves as one for the anime.
-In it, Azami, Tsukihiko, and Shion take a train to somewhere, with Azami's train passing by the train from the Anime's ED.
+The Days PV serves as one for Mekakucity Actors.
+In it, Azami, Tsukihiko, and Shion take a train to somewhere, with Azami's train passing by the train from the anime's ED.
 Azami wanted her family to live together in an endless world, and thus they are taking the inbound train into the Daze.
-Hiyori's train, in that case, is taking the train out of the Daze, reflecting the ending of the anime where she and everyone managed to survive the events of the story.
+Hiyori's train, in that case, is taking the outbound route, reflecting the ending of the series where she and the rest of the Gang managed to survive the events of the story.

 Why was Shintaro complaining about the hot summer weather when he could have just taken his jacket off?
 At the end, it's obvious why he wouldn't want to take it off.
 Red is the color of the hero.